SupaHeroes/supadoc/docs/grant/how-it-works.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Translate your site
+# How it works

 Let's translate `docs/intro.md` to French.